hellohominum/agari_coming_soon/README.md

 ## Assets

-Image assets are stored in the `public/assets/` folder.
-Placeholder images have been created.
-See `public/assets/README.md` for details on what images are needed and how to replace the placeholders with your actual assets.
+Image assets are stored in the `src/assets/` folder and imported directly into the React components so that the bundler can optimize them.
+Replace the placeholders there with your actual logos, illustrations, and photography as needed.

 ## Notes

-- Image assets are now served from `/public/assets/` folder (placeholders created - replace with actual images)
+- Image assets live in `src/assets/` (placeholders created - replace with actual images) and should be imported where needed
-- See `public/assets/README.md` for details on required images
 - The site uses Geist font from Google Fonts
 - Vite automatically serves files from the public folder

 ## License

 All rights reserved © 2025 AGARI